RajatRjSharma/recipe-backend/readme.md

 - ### Asynchronous Task Handling with Celery

-- Integrated Celery by adding its config in base.py and creating respective celery.py in config for its instantiation, task scan.
+- Integrated Celery by adding its config in config/settings/base.py and creating respective config/celery.py and updated config/__init__.py for its instantiation, tasks scan.
 - Also integrated Redis which act as broker and backup db for celery.
 Updated it in docker compose to containerized with project when docker compose is run.
+- Also updated celery worker containerization in docker compose.

   ```
   (Watch on celery tasks invoke and status on completion)